jgussman/CHIP/tutorials/use_your_own_dataset.md

 If you'd now like to apply CHIP to your own dataset, CHIP also allows you to specify stars and spectra on which your model will be trained.
 We assume in this tutorial that you have followed the quick-start tutorial before trying your own dataset.

-To customize CHIP to your dataset, you will primarily adjust the [config.json](config.json) file.
-This file contains settings for two pipeline stages: preprocessing and training.
+To customize CHIP to your dataset, you will primarily adjust the [config.json](../config/config.json) file.
+This file contains settings for two pipeline stages: pre-proocessing and training.

+    Note: all paths in the config file are relative to the current working directory at the time of running CHIP.
+Or you can specify an absolute path to the file.

-The preprocessing arguments are at the top of the config file:
+The pre-proocessing arguments are at the top of the config file:

 ```
 {

-    "Preprocessing": {
+    "Pre-processing": {

-        "description": "Arguments for preprocessing.",
+        "description": "Arguments for pre-proocessing.",

         "run" : {
             "val": true,
             "description": "Do you want to run CHIP (true/false)?
 If you want to use data from a past run, you need to specify the run's name and what data you want to use from that folder ex: [2022-12-28_22-13-57, rv_obs]."
         },

-        "cross_match_stars" : {
+        "HIRES stars IDs" : {
-            "val": "data/spocs/tutorialStars.txt",
+            "val": "data/spocs/one_star.txt",
-            "description": "Cross Match Names file path ---> this txt file must have two columns seperated by a space with headers, one of the columns will the names of the stars in the catalogue you want.
-The other column must have the column name as 'HIRES' and contain the names of the HIRES identification for the stars.
-Ex: data/spocs/starnames_crossmatch_SPOCS_NEXSCI.txt"
+            "description": "Path to the file containing a column with a header of 'HIRESID' with the names (using KOA conventions) of the stars you want to use."
         },

-        "trim_spectrum" : {
+        "trim spectrum" : {
-            "val": 50,
+            "val": 0,
             "description": "Remove this many pixels from the left and right edges of EACH echelle order."
         },

         "cores" : {
-            "val": 2,
+            "val": -1,
             "description": "How many cores on your machine would you like to use? -1 for all."
         }

     },

 ```

 The training arguments are in the latter half of the file: